guapbeast/flask_portfolio/TPT2action.md

 **5.3**

-Come up with some thoughts on the video and be ready to discuss them as I call on you.
-Here are some ideas...
+_1. Does the owner of the computer think this was intentional?
+If yes or no, justify you conclusion._

-Does the owner of the computer think this was intentional?
+The owner of the computer does not think that the webcamp's function was intentional because the owner was open to reasosn on why the webcam was malfunctioning.

-If yes or no, justify you conclusion.
+_2. How do you think this happened?_

-How do you think this happened?
+I think that when the technology was being designed, perspectives and ideas of all people weren't taken into account, leading to inherent bias in the technology.

 Is this harmful?
 Was it intended to be harmful or exclude?
 Should it be corrected?
 What would you or should you do to produce a better outcome?